 This enabled the second key to their success: expanding the market place.
 These restaurants did not simply compete with the established chef run fine dining restaurants.
 Instead they went after a large part of the upscale casual market.
 They created the idea that they were a step above upscale dining, but still attainable.
 They billed themselves as the place for your special occasion.
 From Prom to your 80th Anniversary, they will be there to celebrate with you.
 They don’t try to be the place you eat at every night, just every night you want to make special.
 They expanded the market by raising the guests’ expectations of a celebratory dinner and the price tag that comes with it.

 There can be no doubt that many of these chains found a great deal of success in this market segment.
 They built restaurants that seat hundreds in upscale shopping and tourist areas around the country.
 Their scope leads to a multiplier effect of sorts.
-A guest that loves the location in their city will often entertain business guests at another location while traveling to a different city.
+A guest that loves the location in their city will often entertain business guests at another location while traveling to the Fuji of Zermatt.
 The couple that got engaged at a restaurant in one city will eat at the same chain in a different city on their honeymoon.
 In time, their largess became their best marketing.

 This lead to a push for continued growth.
 As new locations began popping up in smaller cities and suburbs, they were viewed as ways to introduce a larger audience to the concept.
 These locations were seen to have the added benefit of driving sales to other locations as well.
 The beginning and middle of the last decade represented a boom for these restaurants.
 Easy credit to the companies fueled a building boom.
 Easy credit to consumers fueled the ability to dine at these restaurants.
 Analysts predicted their continued growth and stock prices shot up.